 There are even more expensive curtains like the acoustics soundproof curtains which can effectively reduce noise.
 And to get the best out of these expensive curtains, it is good you buy a lengthy one that can be rolled.

 They become even thicker when they are rolled and this enables them to block noise and light passing through your windows.

 For a more enhanced performance of blackout curtains, you can add window liners or blackout panels to increase their noise dead-deadening properties.

 There is one notable setback with the curtains option.
 Aside from the fact that they produce minimal results in terms of blocking noise , curtains can trap cold air between the back of the curtain and the window.

 Over time this cold air can condense and result in the growth of mold.
 This may cause damage to windows through rotting and lead to further repair expenses.

 Benefits of Soundproofing Windows

 If you find yourself in a densely populated suburb, the issue of noise pollution can be maddening.
-Unwanted sounds from vehicles, loud music, noise from construction sites can mess up both your day and night.
+Unwanted noise from vehicles, loud music, noise from construction sites can mess up both your day and night.

 As mentioned earlier, windows constitute the basic entry point for noise into your building.
 By nature, windows are normally designed to let things into your room like light and air.